aptivator/fretology-engine/README.md

 ## Contributing

 Bug fixes and new features are welcome.
-When adding new functionality, use the latest ECMAScript constructs, pair the new code with tests that cover the augmentation completely, and include appropriate documentation.
+When adding new functionality, use the latest ECMAScript constructs, pair the new code with tests with complete coverage, and include appropriate documentation.